All posts

 pinterest's social sharing tooltips

-When introducing new features or updates, tooltips serve as effective vehicles for notifying users.
-You can place CTAs directed toward providing relevant information or instructions to access the features.
+Tooltips are effective vehicles for notifying users when introducing new features or updates.
+You can place CTAs that provide relevant information or instructions for accessing the features.
 By proactively informing users about new functionalities, tooltips encourage exploration and adoption of the latest enhancements.

-For example, Gmail informs its users about updating the Google sign-in design experience.
+For example, Gmail informs users about updating the Google sign-in design experience.
 This is important because sign-in is a critical activity involving passwords, and sudden design changes may trigger discomfort and confusion among existing users.
-For this, Gmail tells users about these changes so that they continue singing in without hesitation.
+Gmail tells users about these changes so that they can continue signing in without hesitation.

 Ideally, your user interface should be intuitive and self-explanatory.
-Mobile tooltips are useful to make sure any difficult aspects of user experience are taken care of.
-Thus, they need to be truly useful, or else they become nothing more than a distraction.
+Mobile tooltips are useful to ensure any difficult aspects of user experience are handled.
+Thus, they need to be truly useful or become nothing more than a distraction.

 Here are five best practices to keep in mind when implementing tooltips for your user interface design:

-The content within the tooltip should be short and straightforward.
-It should directly tackle the action you want the user to pay attention to.
-Include only essential information, but enough to guide the user to move forward successfully in the designed user flow.
+The content of the tooltip should be short and straightforward.
+It should directly address the action you want the user to consider.
+Include only essential information, enough to guide the user successfully through the designed user flow.
+97% of companies reported improved communication with consumers after implementing texting initiatives.

-The tooltip should align with the overall design guidelines followed by your product.
-It should merge with the design, but should also stand out enough for the user to take notice.
-For this, consider using visually appealing elements across color, typography, and iconography to make tooltips stand out.
-Usually, it is better to choose icon-based tooltips with ‘?’ or ‘i’ icons as it is more visually appealing and do not distract the user.
+The tooltip should align with your product's overall design guidelines.
+It should merge with the design and stand out enough for the user to notice.
+To make tooltips stand out, consider using visually appealing elements such as color, typography, and iconography.
+Usually, it is better to choose icon-based tooltips with ‘?’ or ‘i’ icons, as they are more visually appealing and do not distract the user.

-The best practice would be to use the app's primary color for tooltips.
-It helps them blend seamlessly with the rest of the interface while still grabbing the user's attention.
+The best practice is to use the app's primary color for tooltips.
+This helps them blend seamlessly with the rest of the interface while still grabbing the user's attention.
 Nudge helps you design and launch tooltips that look native to your app.

-Placing random information that the user already knows fails the whole agenda of using a tooltip.
-Your tooltips need to have a context for placing them such that they align with the user's current actions or goals within the app.
+Placing random information that the user already knows fails the whole purpose of a tooltip.
+Your tooltips need a context that aligns with the user's current actions or goals within the app.
 For this, you must pay close attention to the tooltip’s position and copy.

-A best practice is to display tooltips that provide information specific to the task the user is currently performing or the feature they are exploring.
+A best practice is displaying tooltips that provide information specific to the task the user is performing or the feature they are exploring.

-Conduct A/B testing for your designed tooltips to understand the difference in engagement and its impact.
-For this, consider using Nudge’s tooltips feature, which includes the creation of custom tooltips and analytics.
-Our dashboard will provide you with real-time feedback on how your tooltips are performing and if they require further optimization.
+Conduct A/B testing for your designed tooltips to understand the difference in engagement and impact.
+Consider using Nudge’s tooltips feature, which includes the creation of custom tooltips and analytics.
+Our dashboard will provide real-time feedback on your tooltips' performance and indicate whether they require further optimization.

 There are three main use cases where you place tooltips to guide users:

-For example, here Airbnb is providing the context to its users about its reviews section.
-When you tap on it, it shows what the section means, its importance, and a link to check it if a user is further interested.
-Thus, the user is now more comfortable to explore further now that they know the context of what ‘reviews’ means in the Airbnb app.
+For example, Airbnb provides context to its users about its reviews section.
+When you tap on it, it shows what the section means, its importance, and a link to check your interest.
+Thus, the user is more comfortable exploring further now that they know what ‘reviews’ mean in the Airbnb app.

 You can highlight specific features or updates on your app to your users by timing it right.
 Doing so helps with product adoption.
 You can add action buttons to encourage interactive engagement by exploring the new feature directly from the tooltip.
 To get it right, timing is critical for placing the tooltip, else this may turn into a distraction for the user.

-For example, if you’re sharing a product update, ensure tooltips announce new features promptly after the update is rolled out to users.
+For example, if you share a product update, ensure tooltips announce new features promptly after the update is rolled out to users.
 Delayed deployment may lead to missed opportunities for engagement and exploration of the new functionalities.

-Here, Spotify is alerting its users about the availability of Snap Lens for sharing music from Spotify directly to Snapchat.
-This way, if the user is an avid Snapchat user, they would be excited to try it out, thus further increasing engagement.
-On their tooltip design, they have included the Snap Lens logo and a single one-liner text which clearly mentions what the user can do with the new feature.
+Spotify is alerting its users about the availability of Snap Lens for sharing music from Spotify directly to Snapchat.
+If the user is an avid Snapchat user, they will be excited to try it out, thus further increasing engagement.
+Spotify has included the Snap Lens logo and a single one-liner text that mentions what the user can do with the new feature in its tooltip design.

 Note how the tooltip dismissal is not present, which can be frustrating or confusing for a user who isn’t interested or uses Snapchat.